The Impossible Story: An Investigation Into the Shooting Death of Baltimore Police Detective Sean Suiter – PART 2

 At some point in the last two months, this call was returned to the database.
 At 4:36pm, there is an “Assist Officer” call for Bennett and Fremont:

 As these two images show, many other calls around Suiter’s killing were removed in November 2017 and have since been restored.
-Interestingly, the database now shows another “Assist Officer” 911 call at 4:41pm for the same location, when many officers were on the scene.
+The database now shows another “Assist Officer” 911 call at 4:41pm for the same location.

 Meanwhile, Davis’ revelation that investigators found security camera footage rang some suspicious bells for me.
 Back in April 2015, Davis announced that the Freddie Gray task force had discovered a third stop on security camera footage from a corner store.
 It reportedly showed the van driver pulling over to check on Gray, then getting back in the van and continuing to drive.
 The video played a big role in the medical examiner’s findings and the charges against the driver.